nicitaacom/23_store/README.md

-# 23_admin-panel-zustand
+# 23_store
-Created with CodeSandbox
+Video here

+Clone repository guide here

 I decided write it on Next because
 1).env security reasons (it available in production if search for 'supabase' or 'sk_test') - I see it even if I do API calls in my server.ts